scmisa/Thread-and-Process-Management-in-QNX-Neutrino-RTOS/README.md

 # Thread and Process Management in QNX Neutrino RTOS

 This repository contains an academic essay on the topic of thread and process management in the QNX Neutrino Real-Time Operating System (RTOS).
 The essay explores the architecture, scheduling mechanisms, and advantages of QNX Neutrino, with a focus on its microkernel design and real-time capabilities.
+This essay was written to pass a subject on University (Subject name - Operating Systems)

 ## Contents